 [Rattlesnake, PurgerSnake cheap] Shield Power Relay II Shield Power Relay II Shield Power Relay II Omnidirectional Tracking Enhancer II Drone Damage Amplifier II Drone Damage Amplifier II Pithum A-Type Explosive Deflection Amplifier Pithum A-Type Kinetic Deflection Amplifier Pithum B-Type Thermal Dissipation Amplifier Pithum C-Type EM Ward Amplifier Caldari Navy Large Shield Extender Caldari Navy Large Shield Extender Large Micro Jump Drive Rapid Heavy Missile Launcher II Rapid Heavy Missile Launcher II Rapid Heavy Missile Launcher II Rapid Heavy Missile Launcher II Rapid Heavy Missile Launcher II Drone Link Augmentor II Large Core Defense Field Purger I Large Core Defense Field Purger I Large Core Defense Field Purger I Curator II x2 Gecko x1 Hornet EC-300 x5 Wasp II x2 Scourge Fury Heavy Missile x10000 Caldari Navy Scourge Heavy Missile x5000

 This particular Rattle isn’t the blingiest in the world, but it still comes in at about 600m ISK plus a Gecko.
-It outputs 1,184 DPS without considering reloads and should clear a site in ten minutes give or take a few.
+(1b ISK as of March 2020) It outputs 1,184 DPS without considering reloads and should clear a site in ten minutes give or take a few.
 Technically the total tank is less than what you actually need at just 532 DPS tanked, but that usually works out considering your massive buffer.
 By the time the damage is starting to become an issue, you will have shot down a number of Sleepers already.

 A word of caution regarding the jump drive, though.
 Be aware that this fit is designed to operate at zero capacitor if necessary and the MJD is there as a backup solution.
 If you’ve been run completely dry by Sleepers then I’m afraid you aren’t leaving grid today.
 It would also be wise to run with a few spare tank mods (Shield Power Relays etc.) and damage mods.
 Sit near a mobile depot and you’ll be :ok_hand: